Of all the 1 billion+ Instagram accounts, you’ve probably noticed the blue verification checkmark on some and wondered: How can I get one of those?

 Grow your business with Instagram

 Getting a verification badge on your Instagram account can feel like you’ve passed a great milestone, but it doesn’t need to stop there.
-Having a verified account is just the beginning of generating business opportunities through Instagram.
+Having a verified account is just the beginning of generating business opportunities and brand awareness through Instagram.

 As we’ve discussed in our tips, you can keep growing your followers and your business with the help of Instagram Automation by ManyChat, which can help you build chatbot flows that boost your engagement and make your business scalable.